A+ PrimeForYou

 Or if you're feeling old-school, try dividing it by every integer up to its square root.
 We'll wait.

-How big is my prime number? +
+How big is my prime? +

 Orders & Certificates